miloszmisiek/codibly-app/README.md

 This project serves as a **Frontend Developer - Intern** recruitment task for [Codibly](https://codibly.com/).
 It is a simple web application for displaying items fetched from API Server in tabular format.
 The table is paginated to display five items.
 Users can click on a row to display the item's details in a modal.

 The app is fully responsive and was tested on different screen sizes.

+### Development

+To run the development server:

+1. Clone the repository to a local directory.
+2. Change the directory to 'codibly-app' `cd codibly app`.
+3. For **NPM Package Manager**
+   1. In the terminal type `npm install`
+   2. Once the installation of dependencies is completed, type `npm run dev`.
+4. For **Yarn Package Manager**:
+   1. In the terminal type `yarn install`.
+   2. Once the installation of dependencies is completed, type `yarn dev`
+5. The development server should start, click on the link in the terminal for **localhost**.

 ### Production